-Diesel Vehicle Emissions Control.
-The reduction of construction air emissions shall be accomplished by using cleaner burning diesel fuel.
-The term "equipment" refers to any and all diesel fuel powered devices rated at 50 hp and above, to be used on the project site in excess of seven calendar days over the course of the construction period on the project site (including any "rental" equipment).
+The reduction of emissions of particulate matter (PM) for off-road equipment shall be accomplished by installing retrofit emission control devices.
+The term "equipment" refers to diesel fuel powered devices rated at 50 hp and above, to be used on the jobsite in excess of seven calendar days over the course of the construction period on the jobsite (including rental equipment).